CJKinni/plyable/README.md

 << Hello!
 As an AI language model, I do not have personal emotions, but I am functioning properly and ready to assist you.
 How may I help you today?
 >>
 ```

+## Overview

+Plyable provides an interface for working with chat-based LLMs.

+It:
+ - Gets you sending messages to OpenAI quickly and easily.
+ - Manages timeouts.
+ - Allows for custom validations.
+ - Retries when validations fail.

 ## JSON input and output evaluation